Asking Questions are the Key to Buying a Puppy

 - “Do you require the puppies you produce be health tested?”

-- “Are there any diseases or conditions you have seen in your breeding program for which there are no genetic test?”
+- “Are there any diseases or conditions you have seen in your breeding program for which there is no genetic test?”
 An example might be Wobbler Syndrome or Canine Epilepsy.
 These diseases are genetic, however, in the absence of having a genetic marker, the best screening we can do is ask the dog breeder for disease history.

 Where there is no contract, there is NO obligation by the dog breeder to stand by their breeding or your new puppy.
 In the truest sense, this is a situation of caveat emptor (let the buyer beware).